AstroContainers/2018-05-workshop/index.md

 - Experience using HPC, distributed computing, cloud computing systems
 - Familiar with logging into and using remote systems
 - Basic programming experience (language of your choice)

+### Outcomes

+- Theory and application of container technology
+- How to use containerized software developed by other people
+- How to containerize software
+- How to build/deploy containerized workflows
+- How to run your computation on resources such as CyVerse and UA HPC

 ### Tentative Schedule: